gigya/Orleans.KafkaStreamProvider/README.md

 # Orleans.KafkaStreamProvider
 Kafka persistent stream provider for Microsoft Orleans

-## Version 0.8
+## Version 0.8.5

 ### What's new?
-Basically everything, this is the first commit for KafkaStreamProvider and it contains the complete provider.
+Updated the StreamProvider to work with Orleans 1.0.9.8

 ## TBD
 - Support rewindable streams.